benshimonz/V1/README.md

 ## Quantifiers #3

-**A third way to use quantifiers** is at the start of a pattern.
-On its left side - the pattern's start, while each right component may start with either:
+A third way to use quantifiers is at the start of a pattern.
+On the quantifier's left side - the pattern's start, while each right component may start with either:

 * An entity (red / blue / yellow)
 * A quantifier